 It can be a way of unearthing parcels and bits of risks residing in areas that we would not necessarily think of or explore in other ways.

 So, the next time you sit down to try to come up with a complex risk profile and questionnaire for your risk identification efforts, why not remember that simple might just be better.
 Be ready to reap the rewards from the insights gathered.
-You will still need to take the data, document it, and complete the risk management process, but you should have stronger data to start from and hopefully, less “blind spots.”
+You will still need to take the data, document it, and complete the risk management process, but you should have stronger data to start from and, hopefully, fewer “blind spots.”